Checkpoint 3: Peer review 1

 Submission and Evaluation:

-• Submission: Use Perusall to review and comment on the three outlines you have been assigned.
-As you read through each outline, add specific comments and suggestions directly on the document.
-Ensure your comments cover each section (Introduction, Summary of Key Findings, Broader Implications, Conclusion) as well as the overall engagement and News & Views style.
+• Submission: Use Perusall Canvas to review and comment on the three outlines you have been assigned.
+As you read through each outline, use the Rubric to provide a score for each of the sectiosn above.
+Please also add specific comments and suggestions directly on the document.

-• Evaluation: Your peers will use your comments to revise their outlines for their News & Views articles.
-Focus on whether they are meeting the dual goals of clarity and depth, and if their outlines show a clear plan for engaging a non-expert audience.
+• Evaluation: Your peers will use your comments to revise their outlines for their News & Views paper draft.